 Role of myosteatosis in predicting SCAC

 The patients with myosteatosis exhibited significantly higher percentages of SCAC compared with those without myosteatosis (35.6% vs 16.6%).
 Logistic regression analysis revealed that myosteatosis, age, duration of diabetes, cigarette smoking, and alcohol consumption were independent risk factors for SCAC (Figure 1).
-Patients with myosteatosis showed an increased risk of SCAC (OR = 2.381, 95%CI (1.347, 4.207), P = 0.003) after adjustment for age, diabetes duration, cigarette smoking, and alcohol consumption.
+Patients with myosteatosis showed an increased risk of SCAC (OR = 2.381, 95%CI: 1.347-4.207, P = 0.003) after adjustment for age, diabetes duration, cigarette smoking, and alcohol consumption.

 The predictive abilities of the aforementioned five factors for SCAC were evaluated using ROC curve analysis (Figure 2).
 Age had the highest AUC, followed by duration of diabetes, myosteatosis, cigarette smoking, and drinking.
 The combined model of the five independent risk factors yielded a higher AUC than age alone (0.794 vs 0.734, P = 0.034).